Anthea Wang, MD

 Diversity has always played a big role in my life.
-I am ethnically Chinese but was born in and spent the early part of my life in Manila, Philippines.
-My family and I moved to the East Coast of the US Mainland when I was a teenager.
+I'm ethnically Chinese but was born in and spent the early part of my life in Manila, Philippines.
+My family and I moved to the East Coast when I was a teenager.
 I was also fortunate enough to spend a wonderful year in Spain studying history and art.
 While attending medical school in Chapel Hill, North Carolina, I met my husband, and we spent the next 20 years there happily training and working.
 His work in marine biology brought us to Hawaii in 2006.
-We instantly fell in love with the beautiful oceans, delightful weather, and international culture.
+We instantly fell in love with the beautiful ocean, delightful weather, and international culture.

 Acerca de mi práctica médica